How to Make Rope From Grass and Other Things

 - Fibrous stems (Honeysuckle and Stinging Nettles work well).

 - Sinew (dry tendons of large game).

 - Vines.
 You can use strong vines with no other preparation.
 Plant fibers spun together will be more durable.

 Making Rope from Plant Material

 When you think you have a suitable plant material see if it can withstand the following tests.

-Note: Stiff fibers can be softened by steaming or soaking them in water.
+Note: Soften stiff fibers by steaming or soaking them in water.